caraya/gulp-starter-2021/src/md-content/how-opinionated-is-too-opinionated.md

 For me it does.
 I always use Google's ESLint plugin to lint and enforce code style choices

 At a higher level, opinionated tools may be good to have but they should always have a way to break the rules to suite the needs for your projects.

-Take [Ruby on Rails](https://rubyonrails.org/) as an example.

-Most of the time, we use the provided defaults; from creating the application to generating models, views and controllers, to using the database, to using the framework.
-This works fine as long as we're ok with using these defaults.

-But what happens if you want to use MongoDB or PostgresSQL instead of the default SQLite datbase for development?
-How do you change the database you choose to use in production?

-You have to edit your database configuration file and ensure that the proper adapter is installed before you can switch databases.
-You then have to run existing migrations to ensure that the database is in the correct state.

-We could keep going that the defaults are good for people who are experienced with the application but are not always good for people who are just getting started.